Pickleball??

 Pickleball, The Name

-Pickleball has a very interesting name, especially since no pickles are used.
-Accounts of how the name originated differ.
-(1)According to Joel Pritchard’s wife (Joan), she started calling the game pickleball because “the combination of different sports reminded me of the pickle boat in crew where oarsmen were chosen from the leftovers of other boats”.
-(2) However, according to Barney McCallum, the game was officially named after the Prichards’ dog Pickles who would chase the ball and run off with it.
-According to McCallum, “The Pritchards had a dog named Pickles, and you’re having fun at a party, right?
+We would like to bring to your attention the interesting history behind the name of the sport called Pickleball.
+Despite its name, no pickles are used in the game.
+There are two accounts of how the name originated, and both are quite intriguing.
+The first account comes from Joan Pritchard, wife of Joel Pritchard, who started calling the game Pickleball because it reminded her of the pickle boat in crew where oarsmen were chosen from the leftovers of other boats.
+The second account, according to Barney McCallum, is that the game was officially named after the Prichards’ dog Pickles who would chase the ball and run off with it.
+As per McCallum, “The Pritchards had a dog named Pickles, and you’re having fun at a party, right?
 So anyways, what the hell, let’s just call it pickleball.”
-Others claim both accounts may actually be true.
-In the early years, no official name was assigned to the game.
-However a year or two after the game was invented, the Pritchards purchased a cocker spaniel and named it Pickles.
-As the game progressed, an official name was needed and “pickleball” was it. ~USA Pickleball
+It is believed that both accounts may actually be true.
+During the early years, no official name was assigned to the game.
+However, a year or two after the game was invented, the Pritchards purchased a cocker spaniel and named it Pickles.
+As the game progressed, an official name was needed and “pickleball” was it.